DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/01_python.md

 Let's take that while loop, and break it into a function and a loop.
 Delete everything you typed in the last section, and type this instead.

+> If you've gone through appendix 2 on source control, this would be a good time to make a commit, to keep that version of the file which does the loop & calculation in the same block.

 ```python
 def compute_square_rug():